turbaevsky/indicators/doc/PI_DB_TS.md

 ##### Purpose of the Report

 This report shows the percentage of fields containing data in the WANO production database for selected time periods and categories.
-This percentage indicates how well stations have been able to fulfill their performance indicator data reporting commitment.
+This percentage indicates how well stations have been able to fulfil their performance indicator data reporting commitment.

 ##### Page Elements

 You have seen how to make the core report selections of Region, Member, Utility and Station (see Unit Selection-Reports Help) by using the arrows to view the drop-down menus.

-_Note: Only the locations for which you are authorized to enter data will be represented in the drop-down menus._
+_Note: Only the locations for which you are authorised to enter data will be represented in the drop-down menus._

  To fill out the Completeness Report set-up, eight additional values